svenwiltink/braindump/article/http-monkey/README.md

 ```

 ### The detective work
-Somehow the standard libary calls a different 'instance' of the function that we are trying
+Somehow the standard library calls a different 'instance' of the function that we are trying
 to patch.
 Which one is it and why does it have a different address?
 Using `readelf` we can dump
 the symbols in the binary.
 After converting the pointer to hex I found the following:
 ````go